Drakkar-Software/OctoBot-Tentacles-Template/README.md

-# CryptoBot Package Template
+# OctoBot Tentacle Template
-This repository contains the template for custom packages handled by [CryptoBot](https://github.com/Trading-Bot/CryptoBot)'s package manager.
+This repository contains the template for custom tentacles (packages) handled by [OctoBot](https://github.com/Drakkar-Software/OctoBot)'s tentacle manager.

 # How to use it ?